Fanfic: The Comedy of Romeo and Juliet

 - Betty and Veronica: Or Paris and Romeo, in this case.

-- Bile Fascination: Subverted in-universe with Capulet; he considers flops like Gigli, Kangaroo Jack and Epic Movie to be cinematic classics.
+- Bile Fascination: Subverted in-universe with Capulet; he considers flops like Film/Gigli, Kangaroo Jack and Epic Movie to be cinematic classics.
 Everyone else knows better.

 - Bloody Hilarious